This article showcases all possible ways to extend, customize, or build upon the LiveChat Platform.

 Extending the Agent App

 The simplest way to extend the LiveChat Agent App is by using Chat Actions.
 They are buttons available at hand while chatting.

 Popular use cases handle actions such as ticket creation, sending chat transcript, or banning a visitor.
 This is where Chat Actions are displayed in the UI:

 Check out our blog post about Chat Actions to learn more.

-Currently, your app can extend three areas of the the LiveChat Agent interface:
+Your app can extend several areas of the LiveChat Agent App interface: